Harmonious loci of Poncelet triangles about the incircle and their degeneracies: Remarkable loci

 \subsection{\torp{Loci of $X_k,~k=3,5,8$}{Loci of X(k), k=3,5,8}}

 The circumcenter $X_3$ is the center of the circumscribed circle.
 The Euler center $X_5$ is the center of the nine-point circle, which passes through the sides' midpoints.
-The Nagel point $X_8$ is the meet-point of lines from each vertex to where the opposite touches an excircle \cite{etc}.
+Nagel's point $X_8$ is the meet-point of lines from each vertex to where the opposite touches an excircle \cite{etc}.